Mindset

 “It Is What It Is”

 It is not about denying the current situation but acknowledging today’s challenges and having an action plan to overcome them.
 Where we put our attention is all that matters.
-If our attention is on the next most important action towards a solution then we are treading the path to success.
+If our attention is on the following crucial action towards a solution, we are treading the path to success.

-In this moment I need nothing, there are however some situations I am going to change.
+At this moment, I need nothing.
+There are, however, some situations I am going to change.

 Ted Sweeney, Essence Lingerie Ltd